palak-s8/CSI_GenAI_task/README.md

 - **📚 Source Attribution**: View the exact sources used for each answer
 - **📱 Responsive Design**: Clean, professional UI that works on all devices
 - **⚡ Fast Processing**: Efficient document chunking and vector storage
-- **🔄 Vector Storage**: Qdrant vector database for document storage
+- **🔄 Vector Storage**: Qdrant Cloud vector database for persistent document storage

 ## 🚀 Quick Start